MetaRPC/CSharpMT5/docs/Account/Profiles.md

 * `default` — fallback profile (used if you don’t specify `--profile`).
 * `live` — second profile for a real account.

+!!! note "Where the file is read from"
+The CLI looks for `profiles.json` in the **working directory**.
+If you keep it in `Config/`, run from the repo root so it’s discovered, or copy it next to the executable.

+!!! warning "Secrets"
+Don’t commit real passwords.
+Prefer an environment variable `MT5_PASSWORD` to override `Password` at runtime.

 ---

 ## Input Parameters ⬇️